 But by digging, you may learn that they only do food videos.
 Based on what you already know about your audience, you might see that they don't watch videos but read blogs.

-Therefore, it makes sense to partner with this person if their audience is likely to cross over with your own.
+Therefore, it makes sense to partner with this person if their audience overlaps with yours.

 The old saying goes, "Rome wasn't built in a day."
 A successful influencer marketing campaign won't be, either.